executium/trending-historical-cryptocurrency-news/README.md

 #### Requesting additional keywords to track
 If you wish to have more keywords added to the watchlist then please email support@executium.com

+#### Beyond cryptocurrency
+In the search for additional market data and intelligence we have such keywords on the watchlist as `gold` and `oil`.